Division Website Updates and Request Submission Instructions

 Divisions with questions about posting video or creating a video playlist or that would like additional information about setting up a YouTube Channel should contact email@example.com.

 Work begins once all needed information has been provided by the division website liaison.

 Add/update 10 or fewer pages

 Estimated as needed.

 APA makes every effort to abide by the production timelines listed above.
 However, during particularly busy periods or circumstances outside our control, we may require additional time to complete division website update requests, though such instances are rare.
 During programming updates to APA web properties, including division websites, APA may also institute “freezes,” that is, periods of time in which new updates cannot be made.
 Freezes are also rare.
 When these circumstances do occur, we will notify the division as soon as possible and provide a new estimate of when the updates will be completed.

 Urgent projects, such as those that have a financial, legal or important public relations impact, may be given next-day completion priority, subject to review.
 To facilitate identifying and addressing urgent projects, please include “URGENT” in the email's subject line.

-If there is a problem with the work on your submission, whether it is incorrect or missing, please contact APA Center for Digital Strategy and Services with specific details about the problem, including the date of the original submission and any assigned project numbers.
+If there is a problem with the work on your submission, whether it is incorrect or missing, please contact APA's divisions web content specialists with specific details about the problem, including the date of the original submission and any assigned project numbers.